pweil-/origin/docs/router_sharding.md

 ### Proposed Implementation

-#### `Route` resource changes
+#### Changes to the `Route` resource

 The `Route` resource should have a new field added:

     type Route {
         // other fields not shown
+        RouterURL        string
-    	Status RouteAllocationStatus
+        AllocationStatus RouteAllocationStatus
     }

 The `RouteAllocationStatus` type represents the allocation status of a route; it can be valued `new` or `allocated`.

-#### Route Allocator
+#### Changes to the `Route` REST API

+The `Route` REST API will be changed to validate that:

+1. The `RouterURL` and `AllocationStatus` fields of a `Route` are not set during create
+2. The value of `RouterURL` and `AllocationStatus` fields do not change during update

+#### The `RouteAllocation` Resource

+The `RouteAllocation` resource describes the association of a `Route` with a `Router`.
+Its fields
+are:

+1.  `RouteNamespace`: The namespace of the route being allocated
+2.  `RouteName`: The name of the route being allocated
+3.  `RouterNamespace`: The namespace of the router serving the route
+4.  `RouterName`: The name of the router serving the route

+The `RouteAllocation` REST API will be the only path that is allowed to update the values of the `RouterURL` and `AllocationStatus` fields.
+The REST API will apply the allocation to the `Route` record during `Create`.

+#### The `RouteAllocator` state reconciler

 We will introduce `RouteAllocator`, a state reconciler that watches the `Route` resource and allocates new routes.
 The allocator will use a pluggable allocation strategy, allowing users to author their own strategies.
 Our initial strategy implementation will be a simple round-robin strategy.

-The `RouteAllocator`'s will process `Route` resource events as follows:
+The `RouteAllocator` processes `Route` resources as follows:

-1. The `RouteAllocator` will periodically list the unallocated `Route`s.
+1. The `RouteAllocator` will watch for newly created (and thus unallocated) `Route`s and periodically list the unallocated `Route`s to retry
-2. Each unallocated `Route` record is passed to the `RouteAllocator` interface for allocation
+2. The allocator passes unallocated `Route` records to the `RouteAllocationStrategy` interface
-3. If the route is successfully allocated, the Route status is updated to `allocated`
+3. The allocator creates a `RouteAllocation` for the  route and router if the allocation is successful
+4. The `RouteAllocation` REST API applies the allocation to the `Route`, setting the `RouterURL` field
+5. The `Router` instance the `Route` is allocated to will receive an update event for the route and apply it to the router backend configuration

+Errors allocating routes are assumed to be transient and actionable by administrators.
+The allocator will continue reprocessing a `Route` until allocation succeeds.

+#### The `RouteAllocationStrategy` interface

+The `RouteAllocationStrategy` expresses something that can allocate routes amongst the available
+routers:

+    type RouteAllocationStrategy interface {
+        func AllocateRoute(*routeapi.Route) (*routerapi.Router, error)
+    }

 ## User Requests a Route